awsdocs/aws-cloud9-user-guide/doc_source/tags.md

 You can also update tags using the [describe\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-tags.html), [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html), and [delete\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-tags.html) CLI commands\.

-### Propagating Tag Updates to Amazon EC2 Security Groups<a name="w35aac27c25c15c15"></a>
+### Propagating tag updates to Amazon EC2 security groups<a name="w36aac29c27c15c15"></a>

 1. Navigate to the [Amazon EC2 Security Groups](https://console.aws.amazon.com/ec2/home#SecurityGroups) console\.

-1. Find and select the security group that corresponds to the AWS Cloud9 environment you're interested in\.
+1. Find and select the security group that corresponds to the AWS Cloud9 environment that you're interested in\.
 If you recorded the environment ID earlier, you can use it to filter for the environment\.

 1. Open the **Tags** tab to view and update tags as necessary\.